A Bit About Me

 Welcome to the world of my creation.

-Raymond Walker Is the award winning author of sixteen novels, many compendiums of short stories and two books of poetry (though he hates to admit to them).
+Raymond Walker Is the award winning author of eighteen novels, many compendiums of short stories and two books of poetry (though he hates to admit to them).

 He is a guitar player, songwriter, father (of two cool kids), an occasional philosopher, political thinker, aesthete and wanderer through the ethereal and unusual.